kool-dev/kool/docs/2-Presets/Laravel.md

 If you haven't done so already, you first need to [install Docker and the kool CLI](/docs/getting-started/installation).

+> Please note that you'll need a basic understanding of how Docker and Docker Compose work in order to build a new project from scratch using Kool with Docker.

 Also, make sure you're running the latest version of **kool**.
 Run the following command to compare your local version of **kool** with the latest release, and, if a newer version is available, automatically download and install it.

 ```bash